 Bendeela campground and picnic area on the bank of Kangaroo River is the domain of wombats.
 As soon as the sun begins to sink below the horizon, the wombats emerge from their burrows to spend the night consuming huge quantities of grass.
-There are so many wombats at Bendeela, you won’t know where to look.
+There are so many wombats at Bendeela, that you won’t know where to look.

-If you stay around a little longer you will also see Eastern grey kangaroos emerge on the grassy lawn to browse among the wombats.
+If you stay around a little longer, you will also see Eastern grey kangaroos emerge on the grassy lawn to browse among the wombats.
 Not to mention cockatoos, kookaburras and a variety of other birds.

 Parrots at Cambewarra Mountain Lookout

 Cambewarra Lookout must be one of the most picturesque wildlife spotting locations in Kangaroo Valley.
 The restaurant at the lookout keeps a bird feeder, and there are usually a few Crimson rosellas and Australian king parrots hanging around the feeders.
 They are such brilliantly coloured birds that they often steal the show from the equally brilliant views.

 The best place to look for lyrebirds in Kangaroo Valley is the Minnamurra Rainforest Centre.
 The centre provides the perfect habitat for the birds, and they can often be seen right by the walking trails.
 Keep an eye on the forest floor as you walk around and listen out for the scraping noise in the forest – lyrebirds like nothing better than to scratch for insects on the forest floor.

 Birdwatching Walk in Kangaroo Valley

 If you are a keen birdwatcher or just like birds, there is a little-known bush walk behind Pioneer Village Museum near Hampden Bridge that promises a chance of spotting a whopping 55 species.